Ready to Sell Your House?

 Once you understand who is most likely to buy your house, now you’re ready to use this buyer persona to make decisions on how to best prepare your home.

 Front areas should be free from plant debris and well lit.
-New mulch and freshly trimmed plants will showcase the landscaping.
-I personally prefer darker mulch colors which really highlight green foliage and can anchor lighter house colors.
+You don’t need an extensive lighting system, you can get solar panels to help brighten things up.
+Add new mulch and freshly trimmed plants that will showcase the landscaping.
+I personally prefer darker mulch colors which really highlight green foliage and can visually anchor lighter house colors.

 Door color matters, whenever possible go for black, charcoal or a darker color.
 According to Zillow it can boost sales price by 2.9% .